Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

 Storytelling is the process of using facts and narratives to communicate and convey specific messages to the audience.
 Stories are revealed through words and actions with improvisation, theatrics, or embellishment.

-Storytelling always presents a story or narrative.
 It encourages the listener’s active imagination and involves a two-way interaction between a storyteller and one or more listeners.
-Storytelling happens in many situations and reflects different cultures.

 However, one common characteristic of all forms of storytelling is that it empowers listeners to visualize vivid, sensory elements of the story based on the storyteller’s performance and their own experiences and understandings.

 As mentioned earlier, stories come in forms beyond what you see in books or movies.
 And now, people are creating many stories on social media networks.

 Someone posts a status on Facebook about how he became a successful marketer.
 Or a composer unfolds the story behind her latest song in a vlog on Youtube.
 Both of these cases are storytelling.
 More precisely, they’re social media storytelling.